IsaiahSama/Fight-Parade/concepts/overview.md

 The game being text based simply refers to the main method for which information will be displayed to the user.
 Ideally, in the form of a chat window.
 However, some buttons and icons will be present for certain features such as Quests, Jobs and Inventory, to make things easier instead of having to memorize a whole list of commands.

+Game features turn based combat, where who moves first is determined by items or by level.

 ## Wireframe

 ~~As with most of my other web projects, I will be including the Wireframe for the UI when I start working on it.~~